badlydrawnrob/data-playground/head-first/sql/__notes__/08-joins/01-linking-tables.md

 3. Copy values to new table (no duplicates!)
 4. Delete the original `interests` column

-For every column we need to extract into it's own table, we follow these steps.
+For every non-atomic column we need to extract into it's own table, we follow these steps.

 #### How to do it?